heathsc/ont_demult/README.md

 ### Output files

 The output files produced by ont_demult are a results file with the results of the matching for each read found in the input PAF file, and the demultiplexed FASTQ files if an input FASTQ file was supplied.

+The name of the results file is formed from the output prefix (set with the ``--prefix`` option), and the ending ``_res.txt`` (with a ``.gz`` suffix if the ``--compress`` option is set).

 ## Changes

+0.3.1 - Correct headers in results file.
+Clean up output.
+0.3.1 - Fix compress option which was not being read correctly.
 0.3.0 - Moved to Clap v3.
 0.3.0 - Added documentation in this file.